Installing and Running our Client on MS-Windows

 (Including the README.txt file in the copy is unnecessary, but harmless.)

 Regardless of which copy mechanism you utilize, here is the key point: you will need administrator privileges in order to write to the destination, because it's in a system directory.
+(The exception would be if you use the new "Import file" method.)
 Usually you can gain admin privileges via starting whichever application you wish to use to copy the files by right-clicking on its icon, and selecting "Run as administrator" from the popup menu.
 If you cannot do this, you may be running as an unprivileged user.
 In that case, we suggest that you either install the OpenVPN client into a user directory where you do have write privileges, or else contact your system administrator for advice on how to proceed.

 III.
 Connecting to the VPN

 First, start up the OpenVPN client by double-clicking its icon on the desktop.
 You may need to approve its assumption of administrative privileges.
 Once it is running, you will see a small padlock icon appear in your system tray, usually at the lower right corner of your screen.

 If ours is the only VPN whose credentials you have installed in your .\config directory, then you can connect simply by right-clicking on the systray icon and selecting "Connect."
 If you have multiple VPN configs installed, you will first need to select "ElanVPN-Max" from the flying menu, and then "Connect."
 You may find the screenshots on this page to be helpful.

 Once you have initiated the connection process, you will see a log window pop up.
 This window shows you what's happening as your connection to the VPN passes through several stages.
 (You can always bring it up again with right-click "View Log.")